picocms/Pico/content-sample/index.md

 steps (e.g. specifying config variables), the plugin docs or `README` file will explain what to do.

-Plugins which were written to work with Pico 1.0 can be enabled and disabled through your `config/config.yml`.
-If you want to e.g. disable the `PicoExcerpt` plugin, add the following line to your `config/config.yml`:
+Plugins which were written to work with Pico 1.0 and later can be enabled and disabled through your `config/config.yml`.
+If you want to e.g. disable the `PicoDeprecated` plugin, add the following line to your `config/config.yml`:
-`PicoExcerpt.enabled: false`.
-To force the plugin to be enabled replace `false` with `true`.
+`PicoDeprecated.enabled: false`.
+To force the plugin to be enabled, replace `false` by `true`.

 #### Plugins for developers

 You're a plugin developer?
 We love you guys!
 You can find tons of information about how to develop plugins at http://picocms.org/development/.
-If you've developed a plugin for Pico 0.9 or older, you probably want to upgrade it to the brand new plugin system introduced with Pico 1.0.
-Please refer to the [upgrade section of the docs][PluginUpgrade].
+If you've developed a plugin before and want to upgrade it to Pico 2.0, refer to the [upgrade section of the docs][PluginUpgrade].

 ## Config